aws-samples/aws-management-and-governance-samples/AWSCloudTrail/cloudtraillake-orchestrator/README.md

 After the solution is deployed, go to the [AWS Step Functions console](https://console.aws.amazon.com/states/home#/statemachines) to view the state machine and start an execution to see it in action.
 The sample state machine depends on having a service limit quota increase request pending or completed.

+## Cloudformation deployment

+Preliminary support for 1-click cloudformation deployment is complete.
+If you set both variables in config.py to an empty string it will read from CFN parameters instead.
+Grab the output from `cdk synth` to create a one-click deployment to Cloudformation.
+Running `cdk deploy CloudtraillakeEventDataStoreArn='full_arn_of_your_event_store' --parameters NotifyEmailAddress='your_email'` is functionality equivalent to `cdk deploy`.

+* Note: When deploying via Cloudformation parameters, the `EVENT_DATA_STORE` environment variable needs to be manually set in the Lambda function configuration.
+(Just the event data store ID, not the whole ARN.) ((Suggestions welcome on how to fix this within the CDK.))

 ## When editing your state machine

 You can use this project as a base to get started building your own business logic.